Uruguay's Tabarez combines coaching with philosophy

 LONG-TERM PLANNING

-In a country with plenty of soccer talent but where players are often sold to wealthier European teams at a young age, Tabarez realised that what was missing was long-term planning.
+In a country with plenty of soccer talent but where players are often sold to wealthier European teams at a young age, Tabarez realized that what was missing was long-term planning.

-So when he was called back in 2006, he showed up with a four-year "institutionalisation" plan.
+So when he was called back in 2006, he showed up with a four-year "institutionalization" plan.

 That's how he came up with a tightly knit team - including Diego Forlan, Diego Lugano, Luis Suarez and Edinson Cavani - that made Uruguay shine in South Africa and are the foundation of his current side.